Flone-dnb/silent-rs/README.md

 <pre>
 sudo pacman -S cmake csfml sfml openal
 </pre>
-<h4> Other </h4>
+<h4> Windows </h4>
-Install OpenAL (for Windows: https://www.openal.org/downloads/ (choose windows installer)) and rust-sfml from https://github.com/jeremyletang/rust-sfml/wiki
+Download dlls and libs from SFML (https://www.sfml-dev.org/files/SFML-2.5.1-windows-vc15-64-bit.zip) and build rust-sfml from https://github.com/jeremyletang/rust-sfml/wiki
 <h3> 2.
 Build </h3>
-Use 'cargo build --release' (requires Rust nightly) to build the app and copy the 'res' folder next to the binary.
+Use 'cargo build --release' (requires Rust nightly) to build the app and copy the 'res' folder next to the binary (+ sfml dlls and openal32.dll if you are on Windows).

 # License